MineshS/SkillsMateAI/README.md

 - OpenAI for providing the GPT-4o API
 - LinkedIn for profile integration capabilities
-- Replit for authentication and hosting infrastructure
+- Example hosting providers such as Vercel or Heroku
 - The open-source community for the excellent tools and libraries used in this project